isomerpages/nyp-sirs/_digital-programmes/5h-differentiate-and-drive-growth-with-experience-innovation.md

 <li>Sharing successful journey mapping involving irresistible customer experiences</li>
 <li>Creating customer experience journey through building relationships and connecting emotionally</li>
 </ul>

+<h4>Who Should Attend</h4>
+<p>This workshop is ideal for anyone involved in creating or managing customer experiences.
+Marketers looking
+to develop a new skillset or deepen their knowledge in understanding of customer experience principles.</p>

 <h4>Duration</h4>
 <p>9am - 6pm (8 hours)</p>